Roblox CEO Dave Baszucki believes users will create the metaverse

 “We think of ourselves as shepherds of this idea.
 But it’s an idea that’s been around for a long time,” he said.
 “Our founding story goes way back to a prior company, Knowledge Revolution, where my Roblox cofounder Eric [Cassel] and I were building educational software to help people figure out how to understand physics experiments.
 And in the process of watching lots and lots of students use interactive physics, we saw that in addition to doing their physics homework, they were building stuff and creating stuff and watching what would happen when a car ran into a building.
 This kind of germinated the idea.”

 That origin is not so different from what Nvidia is doing today with its Omniverse physics simulation world, which is a kind of metaverse for engineers.
-(Richard Kerris of Nvidia will speak about that on day three of our event).
+(Richard Kerris of Nvidia will speak about that on Day Three of our event).
 Nvidia’s focus, however, is hyper-realistic.

 “Our hope is the metaverse doesn’t just look like reality,” Baszucki said.
 “It feels like reality so that the cars in the metaverse have engines and they have axles and they have wheels.
 When the wheel falls off the car, the car does what we would expect in real life.
 So part of this hope of a physically driven metaverse is actually easier to program and easier to create emergent behavior because it kind of works like we expect.”